 - Director for IT — Maria Maskell

-- Director for Outreach — Kristin Witte
+- Director of Mobilization and Faith Relations — Kristin Witte

 - Director for Public Policy — Jill Marie Bussey

 - Director for Refugee and Migrant Services — Megan Bracy